RonanDavalan/WindowsOrchestrator/README.md

 *   **Scenario 2: The user account has a password (Recommended method).**
     1. Download the official **[Sysinternals AutoLogon](https://download.sysinternals.com/files/AutoLogon.zip)** tool from Microsoft (direct download link).
     2. Launch AutoLogon and enter the username, domain, and password.
 This tool will securely store the password in the Registry.
-    3. In the **WindowsAutoConfig** configuration, you can now leave the `AutoLoginUsername` field empty (the script will detect the user configured by AutoLogon by reading the corresponding Registry key) or fill it in to be sure.
+    3. In the **WindowsOrchestrator** configuration, you can now leave the `AutoLoginUsername` field empty (the script will detect the user configured by AutoLogon by reading the corresponding Registry key) or fill it in to be sure.
 Our script will ensure that the `AutoAdminLogon` Registry key is properly enabled to finalize the configuration.

 #### Advanced Configuration: `PreRebootActionCommand`
 This powerful feature allows you to execute a script before the daily reboot.
 The path can be: